Written By Brandy Centolanza

 Where to eat

-You can play tourist and grab a cheesesteak at Geno’s or Pat’s, or go off the beaten path and try Jim’s Steaks on South Street or Tony Luke’s.
+You can play tourist and grab a cheesesteak at Geno’s or Pat’s, or go off the beaten path and try Jim’s South St or Tony Luke’s.
+We loved Jim’s, order with Wiz…of course!
+More than likely the line will be around the building but it is worth wait!!
 For pizza, there is Lorenzo’s Pizza, also on South Street; for more adventurous fare, try Nine Ting, an all-you-can eat Korean BBQ in Chinatown.

 Also, Philadelphia is known for its street food.
 Their rectangular pretzels, and banana chips are always great for snacking and their food trucks have a wide variety of culinary delights.